vmware-archive/gangway/README.md

 _(noun): An opening in the bulwark of the ship to allow passengers to board or leave the ship._

-a collection of utilities that can be used to enable authn/authz flows for a kubernetes cluster.
+a collection of utilities that can be used to enable authn/authz flows via OIDC for a kubernetes cluster.

 ## Deploy